 When the popup opens, the Content tab is present by default.

 Nothing very complicated here.
-You will only be able to change the background color of the Post Content module (the color of the main content).
+You can only change the background colour of the Post Content module (the colour of the main content).

 4.2 - Style tab

-The Style tab is where most of the design options are located.
+The Style tab contains the majority of the design options.